O-ffender/Discord-Image-Hoster/README.md

-# Pays.Host Alternative Self-Bot
+# Discord Image Hosting Services Alternative Self-Bot
 Create an image host for Discord with custom domains, with a python self-bot!

 ## Help
 - If you need help with this, DM me on Discord at !
-Misspoken#7357 !
-My main got disabled LOL
+O̵͍͌ϝϝɛռɖɛʀ#3638 !

 ## Usage
 - Head over to `main.py` and put your token where it says `YOUR_TOKEN`.
 (Line 7)